Hiring people from overseas (updated June 2022)

 ‘Specified work’ includes (among other things) general maintenance crop work, harvesting and/or packing fruit and vegetable crops and immediate processing of animal products.
 Dairy farming is ‘specified work’.

-Note: with both subclass 417 and 462 visas – 3 months of specified work means a period equivalent to three ‘calendar months’, which is taken to be a minimum period of 88 calendar days, inc. weekends or equivalent rest days during the period of employment.
-In the dairy industry, there are a variety of roster situations which can be considered standard practice due to the 24/7 nature of the industry with early morning and late afternoon work – read the fact sheets for each visa which include an example of how to calculate (look out for the boxes)
+3 months of specified work means a period equivalent to three ‘calendar months’, which is taken to be a minimum period of 88 calendar days, inc. weekends or equivalent rest days during the period of employment.
+In the dairy industry, there are a variety of roster situations which can be considered standard practice due to the 24/7 nature of the industry with early morning and late afternoon work – read the fact sheets for each visa which include an example of how to calculate the 88 calendar days.

 The Special Category visa (subclass 444) is a temporary visa which allows New Zealand citizens to stay and work in Australia, as long as they remain a New Zealand citizen.

 Read more about employing backpackers – download our backpackers – what to pay them fact sheet.

 |Pay rates||web page|

 |Do your employees have a valid visa to work in Australia?|

 |Tax withholding for working holiday makers||web page|

 |– Dairy Industry Labour Agreement Request Form – Guide for Applicants (June 2022)|

 |– Labour agreement fact sheet (need to know)|